NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 --create-image-pyramids-only
     Without starting the GUI, build multi-resolution pyramids for the inputs, to be able to load them fast later.
+If used with ``--hillshade``, also build the hillshaded images and their multi-resolution pyramids.